 Payments can be made in cash, Visa, MasterCard, American Express, JCB, traveler's check, money order, and bank transfers.
-Please see the front desk for payments.
+Credit card payments have a 3% transaction fee.
+Please see the front desk to make payments or for any questions.

 Where can I buy a bus Holo Card?